charlie-wong/coding-style/c/Comments.rst

 Though a pain to write, comments are absolutely vital to keeping our code readable.
 The following rules describe what you should comment and where.

-If we make a step further, just do little work while writing comments, then you can use the doc-tools out there to automatically generating perfect documentation.
+If we make a step further, just do little work while writing comments, then we can use the doc-tools out there to automatically generating perfect documentation.
-Here we use the well known documentation tool ``doxygen``.
+Here we use the well known documentation tool `Doxygen <http://www.doxygen.nl/>`_.

+When writing comments, write for your audience: the next contributor who will need to understand your code.

+Be generous - the next one may be you!

 .. tip::